sccn/sccn.github.io/tutorials/ConceptsGuide/statistics_theory.md

 Additional resources
 ---------------------
-We suggest consulting a relevant statistics book for more details: An introduction to statistics written by one of us (AD) is available [here](http://sccn.ucsd.edu/~arno/mypapers/statistics.pdf).
+We suggest consulting a relevant statistics book for more details: An introduction to statistics written by Arnaud Delorme is available [here](http://sccn.ucsd.edu/~arno/mypapers/statistics.pdf).

-A good
-textbook on non-parametric statistics is the text book by Rand Wilcox, ["Introduction to robust estimation and hypothesis testing"](https://www.sciencedirect.com/book/9780123869838/introduction-to-robust-estimation-and-hypothesis-testing).
+A good textbook on non-parametric statistics is the text book by Rand Wilcox, ["Introduction to robust estimation and hypothesis testing"](https://www.sciencedirect.com/book/9780123869838/introduction-to-robust-estimation-and-hypothesis-testing).